 Please note that placements are not guaranteed, they must be earned and if you do not display the relevant professional standards or acquire the relevant standards in your coursework you will not receive a placement.

-Graduates from this programme are likely to find employment as police officers or within the wider police service performing support roles.
-You could also pursue careers as officers within the armed forces, the security services, or within research roles relating to crime and disorder, investigative roles and the security industry upon completing this course.
+Graduates with a degree in policing are likely to find employment as police officers or within the wider police service performing support roles.
+You could also pursue careers as officers within the armed forces, the security services, or within research roles relating to crime and disorder, investigative roles and the security industry upon completing this policing course.